MihailaDumitru/K-Means_Clustering/README.md

  suddenly pop up like structures, clusters and groupings you would have never thought of otherwise.
 In this part, you will understand and learn how to implement the following Machine Learning Clustering models:
 1. K-Means Clustering
-2. Hierarchical Clustering

 Enjoy Machine Learning!

 Solve Business problem in Python

 There is a big Mall in a specific city that contains information of its clients, the clients that subscribed to the membership card.
 When the clients subscribed to the membership card, they provided info like their gender, age, annual income, spending score ( values between 1 and 100 so that the closest spending score less the client spend, and close to 100 spending score more the client spend, score based to some criteria: income, the amount of dollars spent, number of times per week shown in mall etc. ).

 	My job is to segment the clients into groups based to annual income and spending score ( 2 variables for simplicity ).
 The mall doesn’t know – which are the segments and how many segments, this is typically clustering problem because we don’t know the answers.

 K-Means Clustering Intuition